Full Time Faculty

-Ma, C. Booby traps: How Breastfeeding Promotional Campaigns Undermine Maternal Breastfeeding Efforts.
-Panel member and paper presented at Interventions: Women's Studies on the Edge, (Il)legible Identities; 2013 October 16; College Park, MD.
+Ma, C. Booby Traps: How Breastfeeding Promotional Campaigns Undermine Maternal Breastfeeding Efforts.
+Interventions: Women's Studies on the Edge, (Il)legible Identities; 16 October 2013, College Park, MD.
+Panel discussant & presentation.

-Ma, C. Booby traps: How the "Breast is Best" Educational Campaigns Can Undermine Improvement in Breastfeeding.
-Paper presented at The 41st Annual Hunter Psychology Convention; 2013 April 21, New York, NY.
+Ma, C. Booby Traps: How the "Breast is Best" Educational Campaigns Can Undermine Improvement in Breastfeeding.
+41st Annual Hunter Psychology Convention; 21 April 2013, New York, NY.
+Presentation.

 Ma, C. Eat at Mom's: Reclaiming and Rebuilding the Breastfeeding Paradigm with Women's Voices.
-Paper presented at DATABLITZ!, Graduate School and University Center of CUNY: Second Annual All-Psychology Research Day; 2011 March 21, New York, NY.
+DATABLITZ!, Second Annual All-Psychology Research Day, The Graduate Center, CUNY, 21 March 2011, New York, NY.
+Presentation.

 Ma, C. Rebuilding the Paradigm: Tracking First Time Mothers' Experiences of Breastfeeding.
-Paper presented at The Graduate School and University Center of CUNY: Advanced Student Presentations; 2011 April 1, New York, NY.
+Advanced Student Presentations, The Graduate Center, CUNY, 1 April 2011, New York, NY.
+Presentation.

 Ma, C. (2009).
-If the Breast is Best, Why are Breastfeeding Rates So Low?
-An In-depth
+If the Breast is Best, why are Breastfeeding Rates so Low?
+An In-depth Look at

-Look at Breastfeeding from Policy Makers to the Bottom Dollar.
-In J. Nathanson & L.
+Breastfeeding from Policy Makers to the Bottom Dollar.
+In J. Nathanson and L. Tuley (Eds.)
+Mother Knows Best: Talking Back to the “Experts” (pp. 91-102).
+Association for Research on Mothering (ARM)/Demeter Press.

-Dr. Ma's research expertise focuses on health promotion, breastfeeding education, lived experiences of breastfeeding mothers, individual belief systems and how they affect breastfeeding outcome, the lived experiences of Asian American immigrants, how to incorporate Asian American studies into teaching, implications of race and class in travel basketball, and maternal transformations through breastfeeding.
+Dr. Ma's research expertise focuses on health promotion, breastfeeding education, lived experiences of breastfeeding mothers, individual belief systems and how they affect breastfeeding outcome, the lived experiences of Asian American immigrants, how to incorporate Asian American studies into teaching, implications of race and class in travel basketball, maternal transformations through breastfeeding, and ways to integrate antiracism pedagogy into the classroom.
 Having experienced every single problem related to nursing her three children, she was inspired to use her research expertise in helping women nurse their babies in an empowering manner and make informed decisions regarding infant feeding.
-Her dissertation, "Eat at Mom's: Reclaiming and Rebuilding the Breastfeeding Paradigm with Women's Voices" was a mixed methods study that analyzed the breastfeeding experiences of first time mothers across three data waves (prenatal, early and late postpartum).
+Her dissertation, “Eat at Mom's: Reclaiming and Rebuilding the Breastfeeding Paradigm with Women's Voices” was a mixed methods study that analyzed the breastfeeding experiences of first-time mothers across three data waves (prenatal, early and late postpartum).
 With a combination of quantitative and qualitative methodologies, she was able to capture the ironies of breastfeeding promotional strategies that may unknowingly prevent women from breastfeeding success.
 She hopes to create a new model of breastfeeding education that focuses on the mother-infant dyad as opposed to relying on outside experts.
-Dr. Ma is also an active reviewer for the academic journals, Maternal & Child Nutrition and Journal of Human Lactation.
+Dr. Ma is also a reviewer for the academic journals, Maternal & Child Nutrition and Journal of Human Lactation.